0xor1/purity/README.md

 realtime web apps as simple and pain free as possible.
 It encourages the development of code that promotes code reuse, unit testing and rapid manual testing cycles with minimal system setup required to test code changes quickly.
+Purity apps are written in Dart which enables the same code to be shared between client side and server side.

 The Purity core server has two thin wrappers allowing it to be run in production mode in the standalone Dart VM as a real application server, or to be run in a